Appdynamics/hwc-buildpack/README.md

     ./scripts/integration.sh
     ```

-### Help and Support

-Join the #greenhouse channel in our [Slack community](http://slack.cloudfoundry.org/) if you need any further assistance.

 ### Active Development

-The project backlog is on [Pivotal Tracker](https://www.pivotaltracker.com/n/projects/1042066).
+The project backlog for the original buildpack is on [Pivotal Tracker](https://www.pivotaltracker.com/n/projects/1042066).